kailevy/textgen_base/reports/report.md

 ```
 in the back of my mind i cant get you off my mind i cant get you off my mind i cant get you off my m
 ```
-^That one could be achorus...
+^That one could be a chorus...

 # Reflection